alosadagrande/kubernetes-the-hard-way-libvirt-kvm/docs/09-bootstrapping-kubernetes-workers.md

 ### Download and Install Worker Binaries

-Login back to the workers and perform the following commands:
+On each worker perform the following commands:

 ```
 wget \